 Should I use a marine battery for my system?

 If a marine battery is a deep cycle battery, this will work for your solar installation.
 However, don’t let the ‘marine’ label overpower everything else, especially if you are looking for solar for a boat or marine application.
 Any of Renogy’s deep cycle batteries will all work great on a boat.
-We even have a variety of kits available that take into account marine spatial requirements.
+We even have a variety of marine solar kits available that take into account marine spatial requirements.

 How many batteries will I need?